jgmortim/massdrop-ctrl-keymap/README.md

 # massdrop-ctrl-keymap

-This repo is for keeping track of the changes I make to the firmware running on my Massdrop CTRL keyboard.
+This repo is for keeping track of the changes I make to the firmware running on my Massdrop CTRL keyboard as well as all other aspects of the keyboard.

 An approximate rendering of my keyboard is below: